SirPepe/ornament/Readme.md

 Non-numbers get converted to numbers, but never to `NaN` - the property setter throws an exception when its input converts to `NaN`.
-When used with `@attr()`, if the attribute gets removed or set to some non-numeric value, the value that was used to initialize the accessor (in this case `0`) is returned.
-The same happens when the property is set to `undefined`.
+When used with `@attr()`, if the content attribute gets removed or set to some non-numeric value, the value that was used to initialize the accessor (in this case `0`) is returned.
+The same happens when the IDL attribute is set to `undefined`.

 #### Options for `number()`

 - **`min` (number, optional)**: Smallest possible value.
 Defaults to `-Infinity`.
-Attribute values less than `min` get clamped, property values get validated and (if too small) rejected with an exception.
+Content attribute values less than `min` get clamped, IDL attribute values get validated and (if too small) rejected with an exception.
 - **`max` (number, optional)**: Largest possible value.
 Defaults to `Infinity`.
-Attribute values greater than `max` get clamped, property values get validated and (if too large) rejected with an exception.
+Content attribute values greater than `max` get clamped, IDL attribute values get validated and (if too large) rejected with an exception.

 ### Transformer `int(options?)`

-Implements a bigint attribute or property.
-Attribute values are expressed as plain numeric strings without the tailing `n` used in JavaScript bigints.
+Implements a bigint attribute.
+Content attribute values are expressed as plain numeric strings without the tailing `n` used in JavaScript bigints.

 ```javascript
 import { define, attr, int } from "@sirpepe/schleifchen"